 - Personal Development: we frequently give and receive each other feedback on our actions, behavior, and ethics; we also periodically set aside time for formal peer-to-peer coaching.

-- Interpersonal Practices: we make use of authentic relating, circling, emotional processing, and other techniques for developing relational and interpersonal skills.
+- Interpersonal Practices: we make use of authentic relating, circling, contact improv, emotional processing, and other techniques for developing relational and interpersonal skills.

 In my experience, this established – yet ever-evolving – combination of structures and practices reliably produces trustworthy leaders.
 When I look back at the people who I have trained with, it seems to me that 90-95% of them had largely positive experiences which benefited them.
 Most people seem to leave their training feeling happier, more fulfilled, and with a deeper connection to their values and sense of purpose.